3.3. for LoopsΒΆ

 The dots above signify a continuation from the previous line.

-immediately after the line specifying the for
+immediately after the line specifying the for loop.
+It is customary to leave

 an empty line after all commands of the loop have been specified, as this